Why the Hell Is Everyone in Such a Hurry?

 Impatience is not Sustainable

 What underlies impatience?
 What are the circumstances that expose the need to be done and over with something?
 Or in a hurry to witness the end?
 Seeking the goal without experiencing the journey.
-The allure of 10 second news, giving us just enough to wet our appetite or rack us with anger, worry, despair without giving the whole story.
-A story which will take too much of everyone’s time.
+The allure of 10-second news, giving us just enough to wet our appetite or rack us with anger, worry, despair, without giving the whole story.
+A story that will take too much of everyone’s time.
 Too much time for what?

 Rushing to the finish is in many ways a means of survival.
 Not wanting to feel anything that requires time and energy we do not have.
 A means to distance ourselves from the real world.
 Delayed discomfort.